allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - ISnowFake  - Objects that has ID.
  - IMention - Objects that are mentionable.
  - IInvite - A piece of url used to invite users to a guild.
+ - Icon - An encoded(base64) image, can be an avatar or picture.
  - EmojiTable - A collection of Default Discord Emojis.
    - Emoji - An unicode emoji in Discord.
+   - Category - Emoji categories in Discord.

 ### Guild
 IGuild - A collection of users and channels, often referred to in the UI as a server.